lokesh/lokesh-dhakar/src/posts/stripe-front-end-dev-102.md

   this.el.style.transform = `translate(${this.xWithNoise}px, ${this.yWithNoise}px) scale(${this.scale})`;
 }</code></pre>

-I'm keeping the perlin noise implementation discussion brief in this article, so if you have questions or want to learn more, I'd recommend checking out the following chapter in [Nature of Code](https://natureofcode.com/book/introduction/).
+I'm keeping the perlin noise implementation discussion brief in this article, so if you have questions or want to learn more, I'd recommend checking out the [Introduction](https://natureofcode.com/book/introduction/) from _The Nature of Code_.

 With the perlin noise added and the noise parameters finetuned...

 ---